Alastair-smith2/rusty_hyrule_compendium/README.md

 - Materials
 - Treasure

-These can be searched by name or id, or requested
+These can be searched by name or id.

+Furthermore it's possbile to request all of the above by category